albx/MapperNet/README.md

 # MapperNet
-MapperNet is a simple little ORM written in C#.
+MapperNet is a simple and little ORM written in C#.
 It Requires .NET Framework 4.5.1